 After setting up your H1, arrange subsequent headers (H2, H3, etc.) in descending order without skipping levels.
 For instance, jumping from H2 to H4 can disrupt the structure, confusing search engines and creating accessibility issues for screen readers.
 Use H2 tags for major sections, H3 for subtopics within those sections, and reserve H4-H6 for more detailed, nested content like technical guides.

 To improve readability, add subheadings every 200 to 400 words.
 This breaks up long text blocks and keeps readers engaged.
-Since 79% of users skim content, this approach helps them quickly find the information they need.
-For informational articles, consider phrasing H2s as questions to boost your chances of earning a featured snippet by 2.2x.
+Most readers skim, and this approach helps them quickly find the information they need.
+For informational articles, consider phrasing H2s as questions to improve your chances of earning a featured snippet.

 Add Keywords Without Overstuffing

 Incorporate keywords naturally into your headers.
 Place the primary keyword in your H1 and distribute secondary keywords across H2 and H3 tags.
-Aim to include keywords in about 40–60% of your headers, as overusing them can lead to penalties for over-optimization.
+Use keywords where they read naturally; forcing them into every header looks like over-optimization.

 Up next, we’ll dive into common header tag mistakes to avoid.